Programmable Logic Controllers

 PLCs are crafted to be highly resilient and capable of holding up to extreme weather conditions such as very high and low temperatures, high humidity, electrical noises and strong vibrations.
 These controllers are designed to monitor and manage large numbers of actuators and sensors, and they stand out when compared to typical computer and processor systems due to their high amount of I/O setups.

-Applications of PLCs include the following:
+Common applications of PLCs include the following:

 - Injection Molding Control System (IMCS) for plastics